Navid200/xDrip/docs/Dexcom/SubsequentG7.md

 When your current sensor stops working after its 10.5 day period ends, or before, proceed with the following.

 1- If you haven't disabled the test phone, do it now.
 You can [disable collection](../Stop-xDrip.md) on it.
-2- On your main phone, follow the instructions under the heading "Establish connectivity to G7 or One+" [here](./G7.md) to connect to your new device using the pairing code of your new G7.
+2- On your main phone, follow the instructions under the heading "Establishing Connectivity" [here](./G7.md) to connect to your new device using the pairing code of your new G7.
 3- Peel off the old sensor being careful not to accidentally peel off the new one.
 <br/>